 This is an extension of our blog on Mortgage Backed Securities and It’s Pricing

-Loan-level variables reflect borrower’s characteristics to a great extent.
-For example, it has been seen that a borrower with high FICO score having high loan-to-value ratio has high probability of early prepayment while loan with same loan-to-value but with a low FICO score borrower will have low probability of prepayment.
-In fact these loans will have high probability of default.
+Loan-level variables reflect the borrower’s characteristics to a great extent.
+For example, it has been seen that a borrower with high FICO score having high loan-to-value ratio has a high probability of early prepayment while loan with the same loan-to-value but with a low FICO score borrower will have a low probability of prepayment.
+In fact, these loans will have a high probability of default.

-Macro-economic variables also influence prepayments.
-If 10-year interest rate, proxy for mortgage rate, then there will be high probability of prepayment because in this kind of environment, borrower is likely to be able to refinance his/her loan at lower rate.
+Macroeconomic variables also influence prepayments.
+If 10-year interest rate, the proxy for a mortgage rate, then there will be a high probability of prepayment because, in this kind of environment, the borrower is likely to be able to refinance his/her loan at the lower rate.

 Derived variables can sometimes explain prepayment behavior more accurately because they can capture interaction among various base-variables.
 For example, SATO is indicative of creditably of a borrower.
 High coupon gap, for example, indicates higher refinance incentive and hence, indicates higher chances of prepayment.

 Following are some audit charts based on historical performance of some fixed-rate mortgage-pools.
 Audit charts are commonly used as a guiding tool to select variables for the prepayment model.

 Higher LTV indicates that there will higher savings on interest if the loan is prepaid.